lloydkevin/hugo-wd/content/post/2007-06-24-how-to-make-payperpost-and-google-adsense-play-nice-mightyadsense-plugin-hack.md

     My posts are always in the category: Sponsored Posts.
   2. **Find the Category ID**

-    Go to the Manage menu in your WordPress administrator menu, click Categories, then find the ID in the, um&#8230;well, ID column.
+    Go to the Manage menu in your WordPress administrator menu, click Categories, then find the ID in the, um...well, ID column.
   3. **Administer the MightyAdsense** **Hack**

     Open up the MightyAdsense plugin in a text editor.
 We're looking in the area of line 373 (ver.
 4.1.
 Yours might vary) for the following function:</p> <pre class="brush: php; title: ; notranslate" title="">function mightyadsense_generateads($content)</pre>